Open-Attestation/open-attestation/README.md

 ## Obfuscation

-Obfuscation is a process that allows you to hide sensitive information in a document without invalidating the document's signature.
-This is useful when you need to share a document with a third party but want to protect certain information.
+This process enables the concealment of sensitive information within a document without compromising the validity of its signature, useful when sharing with third parties.

-It is important to note that obfuscation can only be done on paths that are not required.
-For example, `issuer` and `proof` paths cannot be obfuscated as they are required for verification.
+It's crucial to understand that obfuscation can only be applied to non-essential data paths.
+Critical paths, such as issuer and proof, must remain unobscured as they are integral for the verification process.

-### OpenAttestation v4.0 documents only
+### Applicable only to OpenAttestation v4.0 documents

 ```typescript
 import { obfuscate } from "@govtechsg/open-attestation/4.0/obfuscate";